jupyterlite/jupyterlite/docs/migration.md

 ## `0.5.0` to `0.6.0`

-⚠️ JupyterLite 0.6.0 comes with a couple of major changes, that may be considered as breaking depending on your JupyterLite setup.
-Please read the following sections carefully to check if you are impacted by them ⚠️
+⚠️ JupyterLite 0.6.0 comes with a couple of major changes that may be considered breaking, depending on your JupyterLite setup.
+Please read the following sections carefully to check if you are impacted by these changes ⚠️

 ### Extensions